Wicked Bible: Errors

 The Wicked Bible is best known for the omission of the word "not" in the sentence "Thou shalt not commit adultery", thus changing the sentence into "Thou shalt commit adultery".

 The 1886 Reports of Cases in the Courts of Star Chamber and High Commission (which gives the Bodleian Library manuscript Rawlinson A 128 as its source) lists this as one of the "two grossest errors", among "divers other faults".
-The other is a misprint appearing in Deuteronomy 5: the word "greatness" appearing as "great-asse", leading to a sentence reading: "Behold, the our God hath shewed us his glory and his great-asse".
-Gordon Campbell reports that there are no surviving copies of the book that contain the second error ("great-asse"), but that in three of the surviving copies there is an inkblot where the missing "n" would be, suggesting such a mistake may have been covered up in these copies.
+The other is a misprint appearing in Deuteronomy 5:24; the word "greatness" appears as "great-asse", leading to a sentence reading: "Behold, the our God hath shewed us his glory and his great-asse".

+Gordon Campbell reports that in at least three of the surviving copies there is an inkblot where the missing "n" would be, suggesting such a mistake may have been covered up in these copies.
 He also notes that, at the time of the Wicked Bible's publication, the word "asse" only had the sense of "donkey".
-Rob Ainsley of the British Library, in a 2009 letter to the London Review of Books, suggested that the existence of this second error was highly dubious.
+A copy of the bible in which the error is not concealed by an ink blot exists in the collection of the Dunham Bible Museum on the campus of the Houston Christian University, Texas.

-Diana Severance, director of the Dunham Bible Museum at the Houston Baptist University, and Gordon Campbell have suggested that the potential second error could indicate that someone (possibly a rival printer) purposely sabotaged the printing of the Wicked Bible so that Robert Barker and Martin Lucas would lose their exclusive licence to print the Bible.
+Diana Severance, director of the Dunham Bible Museum at the Houston Baptist University, and Gordon Campbell have suggested that the second error could indicate that someone (possibly a rival printer) purposely sabotaged the printing of the Wicked Bible so that Robert Barker and Martin Lucas would lose their exclusive licence to print the Bible.
 However, Campbell also notes that neither Barker nor Lucas suggested the possibility of sabotage in their defence when they were arraigned.

-About a year after publication, Barker and Lucas were called to the Star Chamber and fined and deprived of their printing licence.
+About a year after publication, Barker and Lucas were called to the Star Chamber and fined £300 (equivalent to £58,600 in 2026) and deprived of their printing licence.

-The Wicked Bible is the most prominent example of the bible errata which often have absent negatives that completely reverse the scriptural meaning.